 Hey Design Cutters!
 One of the things I realized from my poster tutorial is that it’s using only two typefaces out of the ten families offered in the deal.
 While it makes sense from a design standpoint (ever heard of the “no more than three fonts” rule?), it doesn’t really do justice to the other amazing options that you have at your fingertips.

-Let’s have a look again at the beautiful typefaces that are included in the creative font bundle.
+Let’s have a look again at the beautiful typefaces that are included in the Monster Creative Font Bundle (Includes Web Fonts).

 Daft Brush by Pintassilgo Prints